 But with hundreds — if not thousands — of food storage containers on the market, how do you find the right type for you?

-At BestReviews, we're dedicated to helping you find the perfect products to fit your individual needs.
-We know one size doesn't fit all.
+At BestReviews, we know one size doesn't fit all.
 As such, our goal is to share the information you need to make an informed purchase and pick a product you'll love.
-What's more, we never accept free samples from manufacturers.
-So you can be sure that our reviews are fair, thorough, and unbiased.
-Not only have we performed extensive research and analyzed customer reviews and data, we've also talked to registered dietitian Jessica Cording to get the lowdown on food storage containers.
+We've also talked to registered dietitian Jessica Cording to get the lowdown on food storage containers.

 Should you buy food storage containers that are plastic or glass?
 Would you appreciate containers with locking lids?
 Below, we investigate the options.